-Partial closure of the Grand Curtius on 25 June 2025
+Closure of the Grand Curtius on 24 September 2025

 Due to strike action on Wednesday 25 June 2025, only the exhibition "Françoise Schein.
 AIPOTU.
 Portrait à rebours" will be open to the public.